ploetz-zeller/symbio-documentation/docs/admin/features/process-design/documents-on-processstructure/documents-on-processstructure.md

-# Method: Documents on process structure level
+# Method: Assignment of documents on process house and sub category level

 By activating this feature, it is possible to assign documents to the global _process house_ diagram and/or to process categories, in order to show them as globally applicable/important for all processes or for a whole process category.